davidm/lua-inspect/README.txt

     * inspect members of selected table.
     * display real-time annotations of all local variables, like an Excel/Mathcad worksheet (experimental feature via ANNOTATE_ALL_LOCALS) (currently SciTE only)
+    * Evaluate special comments (prefixed by '!') to inject semantic information into analysis (similar to luaanalyze).

 == Files in this directory ==